Teaching Artists

 Pronouns: she/her

 Anna Kingsley is a teaching artist from Oakland California.
 She has taught book making and print making to adults and students for over seven years in the East Bay and beyond.
-She also teachers origami to very young children in after school programs in local schools.
+She also teaches origami to very young children in after school programs in local schools.
 Since 2011 she has owned and operated Brick Factory Designs, a letterpress studio and bindery, and has happily produced customs designs for even happier clients.
 She is Queer and Assyrian. www.brickfactorydesigns.com

 Pronouns: she/her